What does smoking do to your health?

 The tobacco smoke produced by cigarettes contains about 4000 chemicals and many of them are harmful.
 These include:

-- Scientists say that nicotine is one of the most addictive substances known to man.
-They've even argued that it may be more addictive than heroin or cocaine.
+- Nicotine is one of the most addictive substances in the world.
+Scientists have argued that it may be more addictive than heroin or cocaine.

 - Nicotine is poisonous and has been used in the past as an insecticide